Torture of Russian soldiers in Mala Rohan: From Ukrainian authorities

-On 27 March Valery Zaluzhny, commander-in-chief of the Armed Forces of Ukraine, called the video staged and accused Russia of creating it to discredit the Ukrainian forces.
+On 27 March Valerii Zaluzhnyi, commander-in-chief of the Armed Forces of Ukraine, called the video staged and accused Russia of creating it to discredit the Ukrainian forces.
 Ukraine's ombudsman for human rights at the time, Lyudmyla Denisova, dismissed the footage as fake.

-Later that day, Oleksiy Arestovych, adviser to the head of the office of the President of Ukraine, said that the unlawful treatment of prisoners qualifies as a war crime and should be punished.
+Later that day, Oleksii Arestovych, adviser to the head of the office of the President of Ukraine, said that the unlawful treatment of prisoners qualifies as a war crime and should be punished.
 He also stated that an investigation will be conducted, and the inadmissibility of such actions would be reiterated to defense forces personnel.

 Iryna Venediktova, the Prosecutor General of Ukraine at the time, said that investigations and prosecutions would be carried out if the evidence were strong enough.

-From Russian authorities

-Dmitry Peskov, the press secretary of the Russian president, said that the videos contain "monstrous footage" and should be investigated by lawyers.